cast-org/figuration/site/4.0/layout/grid.md

 At a high level, here's how the grid system works:

-- There are three major components---containers, rows, and columns.
+- There are three major components—containers, rows, and columns.
 - The grid is built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) and is fully responsive.
 - Containers provide a means to center and horizontally pad your site's contents.
 Use `.container` for a responsive fixed width or `.container-fluid` for `width: 100%` across all viewport and device sizes.
 - Rows are wrappers for columns.
 Each column has horizontal `padding` (called a gutter) for controlling the space between them.
 This `padding` is then counteracted on the rows with negative margins.
 This way, all the content in your columns is visually aligned down the left side (right side in `rtl` mode).